 Beach time: We totally failed and forgot to pack the beach toys for this trip.
 The kids ended up making do by climbing fallen sandcastles, rocking on a driftwood teeter-totter and flying seaweed kites.
 We did remember our kite (although the World Kite Museum sells them during limited winter hours) and loved watching it sail over the sand on windy evenings.
 Long Beach allows cars to drive out onto the beach, so we were able to clean up cold, dirty feet on the spot and pack plenty of warm layers.

-Hungry Harbor Grille: Long Beach locals confirmed to us that this was one of the best spots for fish and chips, and I agree.
+Hungry Harbor Grille: Long Beach locals confirmed this was one of the best spots for fish and chips, and I agree.
 The halibut was moist and perfectly crispy and my toddler ate almost all of my clam chowder.
 We lucked out with a sunny weekend and also enjoyed a creamy milkshake.
 The kids’ menu offers large portions and a cute souvenir cup.

 Adrift Distillers: We enjoyed a family-friendly tasting at this spot along our bike route.
 For $1 per taste, you can sample products like the signature cranberry liqueur, the floral notes of the Love Warrior gin or a uniquely spicy amaro.